Simone Biasutti: Career

 In September 2020, he was runner-up to Andrea Dallavalle at the Italian junior championships.
 In July 2021, he set a personal best in the triple jump of 16.61 metres whilst competing in Naples, Italy.

 He won the 2022 Italian Athletics Indoor Championships in Ancona, Italy, with a distance of 16.23 metres.
 He competed at the 2023 European Athletics Indoor Championships in Istanbul, Turkey, finishing tenth in his qualifying pool with a best jump of 16.20 metres, and did not proceed into the final.

 He jumped a new personal best 16.67 metres in Ancona, Italy, in February 2025.
 He competed at the 2025 European Athletics Indoor Championships in Apeldoorn, Netherlands, but his best jump of 15.90 metres left him in twelfth place in the qualifying pool and did not progress amongst the best eight into the final.
 He was selected for the 2025 World Athletics Championships in Nanjing, China, where he finished ninth overall with a best jump of 16.37 metres.

 He jumped a personal best 16.94 metres to finish second in the triple jump at the 2025 European Athletics Team Championships First Division in Madrid.

+In July 2026, Biasutti broke the 17 metre-barrier for the first time in his career, placing second to Andy Díaz at the Italian Championships with 17.32m, improving his personal best by 38 centimetres.
+In August, he was a finalist at the 2026 European Athletics Championships in Birmingham, England.